Martin Schroeter

 Martin Schroeter (born 1964) is an American-Australian businessperson.
-He has been the founding chairman and CEO of Kyndryl, an IBM spinoff, since 2021.
+He has been the founding chairman and CEO of Kyndryl, since 2021.
 He previously held roles at IBM, including CFO from 2014 to 2017, and senior vice president of global markets until 2020.
-Schroeter is a member of the Council of Foreign Relations, the Business Roundtable, The Business Council, and the U.S.-India CEO Forum.
+Schroeter is a member of the Council on Foreign Relations, the Business Roundtable, The Business Council, and the U.S.-India CEO Forum.

 Early life

 Schroeter was born in 1964.
 He received his undergraduate degree in economics and finance from Temple University in Philadelphia, and his Master of Business Administration degree from Carnegie Mellon University in Pittsburgh.

 Career

 IBM

 Early in his career, Schroeter worked as a corporate banking officer before joining IBM in 1992.
 While at IBM he held various roles in Japan, the United States, and Australia and was IBM treasurer from 2007 to 2011.
 Schroeter became general manager of IBM’s global financing in 2011.
 On January 1, 2014, he succeeded Mark Loughridge as chief financial officer of IBM.
 He was CFO of IBM from 2014 to 2017.
 As IBM CFO, he spoke at the 2014 RBC Capital Markets' Technology, Internet, Media and Telecommunications Conference, and in 2016, he oversaw a decision to overhaul IBM's financial reporting to focus on areas such as cloud computing and data analytics.
 Schroeter talked about IBM's financials on Jim Cramer's Mad Money in October 2017.

 On January 11, 2018, Schroeter was named senior vice president of global markets of IBM, reporting to CEO Ginni Rometty.
 Schroeter retired from IBM in June 2020.